Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

 No usage guidelines are provided.
-The description does not indicate when to use this tool versus alternatives such as 'search' or 'brand', nor does it mention any prerequisites or context.
+The description does not specify when to use this tool versus alternatives like 'search' for broader queries or 'brand' for brand-specific information.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.